-$$\ln w{ij(p,t_0)t} = \rho + \beta T{ij(p,t_0)t} + \delta L{j(p,t_0)} + \gamma T{ij(p,t_0)t} \times L{j(p,t_0)} + \varepsilon{ij(p,t_0)t}$$ (1)
+$$\ln w{ij(t_0)pt} = \rho + \beta T{ij(t_0)pt} + \delta L{pt_0} + \gamma T{ij(t_0)pt} \times L{pt_0} + \varepsilon{ij(t_0)pt}$$ (1)

-for t = 1, 2, ..., T. The actual wage equation we estimate below controls for a variety of other characteristics; here we use (1) for illustrative purposes.
-The subscript $j(p, t_0)$ indexes the firm j located in market p that the worker joined in year $t_0$ , i indexes the individual, and t indexes the current year.
-In (1) $T{ij(p,t_0)t}$ is tenure (hence $T{ij(p,t_0)t} = (t - t_0)$ ), and $L{j(p,t_0)}$ is a continuous measure of the degree of financial market imperfection in the area where firm j is located.
-Without loss of generality, we normalize $L{j(p,t_0)} = 0$ in the most developed credit market.
-We assume that the relevant credit market imperfections for the wage contract set with worker i are those that prevail at the time of hiring; hence, we do not consider the possibility of renegotiation.
+The actual wage equation we estimate below controls for a variety of other characteristics; here we use equation (1) for illustrative purposes.
+The subscripts $i, j(t_0), p$, and t index the worker i, the firm j that the worker joined in year t_0 , the local credit market p, and the reference year t, respectively.
+We argue in Section 3.1 that the local credit market is defined by the boundaries of the province, an administrative unit roughly comparable to a US county.
+In equation (1), $T{ij(t_0)pt}$ is tenure [hence $T{ij(t_0)pt} = (t - t_0)$] and L{pt_0} is a continuous measure of the degree of financial market imperfection in province p.
+Without loss of generality, we normalize $L{pt_0} = 0$ in the most developed credit market.
+We assume that the relevant credit market imperfections for the wage contract set with worker i are those that prevail at the time of hiring (t_0) ; hence, we do not consider the possibility of renegotiation.1

 Figure 1 illustrates the possible cases of interest.
-In the baseline case $(L{j(p,t_0)} = 0)$ the initial wage is $\rho$ and it grows at rate $\beta$ per month of tenure with the firm.
-The signs of $\delta$ and $\gamma$ determine the type of "credit regime" in which workers and firms operate.
-Consider first case I, in which $\gamma < 0$ and $\delta > 0$ , implying that the wage profile in more backward credit markets is flatter than in more developed markets.
+In the baseline case $(L{pt_0} = 0)$, the initial wage is ρ and it grows at rate β per month of tenure with the firm.
+The signs of δ and γ determine the type of "credit regime" in which workers and firms operate.
+Consider first case I, in which $\gamma < 0$ and $\delta > 0$, implying that the wage profile in more backward credit markets is flatter than in more developed markets.
 Here, workers are implicitly borrowing from the firm.
-Their wage payments are front-loaded.
+Their wage payments are front loaded.
 This tilting of the wage profile may be interpreted as a response to credit market imperfections when workers and firms can establish long-term relationships through, for example, firm-specific human capital investments.
 In a perfect credit market, individuals with the growing wage-productivity profile depicted in the baseline case would borrow from banks at the start of their relationship with the firm to smooth consumption intertemporally.
-However, acquiring reliable information about aspects of the exchange relation between employer and employees may be costly for banks, which respond by limiting credit (in the extreme, denying access to it altogether).
+However, acquiring reliable information about aspects of the exchange relation between employer and employees may be costly for banks, who respond by limiting credit (in the extreme, denying access to it altogether).
+Azariadis (1988) and Bernhardt and Timmis (1990) were among the first to suggest that in this case the firm can act as a "lender of last resort" for its workers, implicitly lending to them by offering a wage profile that is flatter than in the frictionless case.
+In other words, in underdeveloped financial markets consumption smoothing is achieved through wage smoothing (or implicit borrowing), rather than through (or in addition to) formal borrowing.